chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 Built as modules on top of Drupal CMS.

-### The WissKI Pathbuilder
+## The WissKI Pathbuilder

-The Pathbuilder is the heart of WissKI.
-Here we define:
+The Pathbuilder is the heart of WissKI and defines the semantic data model.

 * Groups (semantic entity types)
 * Paths (semantic connections between entities)